lume/cli/README.md

 	//
 	// If omitted, this defaults to the name of the package (minus the @scope/
 	// part if the package name is scoped and converted to camelCase if the name
 	// has dashes).
 	//
 	// Default: undefined (uses the name of the package)
-	globalName: 'example', // A string, `false`, or `undefined` }
+	globalName: 'example', // A string, `false`, or `undefined`

+	// This is an array of entrypoints that global builds will be made from, and
+	// the output bundles will be placed in `dist/global/`.
+These should
+	// correspond to files at the top level of src.
+For example, the following
+	// will build a take `src/one.ts` and `src/two.ts` and output
+	// `dist/global/one.js` and `dist/global/two.js`
+	//
+	// These entry points are built into global scripts in addition to the
+	// default one built from `src/index.ts`.
+	//
+	// Default: []
+	globalEntrypoints: ['one', 'two'],

+	// Run all tests 6 times instead of once, each time using one of the six
+	// possible TypeScript and Babel decorator configurations.
+Packages that
+	// export decorators would want to use this option to ensure that the
+	// decorators work in every TS/Babel build configuration.
+	//
+	// Default: false
+	testWithAllTSAndBabelDecoratorBuildConfigurations: true,
+}
 ```